jamiedavenport/farewill-react-challenge/README.md

 ## What went well?

 - Styled Components
-- Semantic HTML elements
+- Tried to use semantic HTML elements wherever possible
-- Lighthouse
+- Used Lighthouse to check that the app has no obvious accessibility errors
 - Storybook
+- Written some basic tests for the App

 ## What could have gone better?